Bookworm Adventures: Game modes

 There are three game modes in the first game, as well as two extra modes: Adventure, Tome of Knowledge, Mini-Games, Arena, and Clips and Giggles.

-The Adventure mode is the main mode of the game.
-In the Adventure mode, the player follows the story of Lex as he solves the mystery of the Great Library, fighting the opponents in order.
-The Adventure mode contains three books.
+The Adventure mode is the main mode of the game, where the player follows the story of Lex as he solves the mystery of the Great Library, fighting the opponents in a fixed order.
+The Adventure mode contains three books, each containing ten chapters.
 Upon completion, the Adventure mode becomes permanently locked, meaning the player must create a new save file to replay the mode.
+However, in the sequel, the player can replay the Adventure mode (after completing it once) for high scores.

 The Tome of Knowledge contains all information of the enemies, their attacks and abilities, their flavor text, and secrets that the player has found.
 This feature is unlocked after completing Book 1 in the Adventure mode.
 All enemies fought in the next two books in Adventure will be added here.

-In Mini-Games, players can play three different mini-games and aim for a high score.
-This mode is unlocked after completing Book 2 in the Adventure mode.
+The Mini-Games are unlocked after completing Book 2 in the Adventure mode.
+As per its name, this mode allows the player to play three different mini-games (six in the sequel) and aim for a high score.
 In the Adventure mode, the player can play a pre-selected mini-game for rewards that can aid them in later chapters.

 The Arena mode is unlocked after completing the Adventure mode (completing Book 3).
-Here, players can battle through all the bosses in fast-paced action (instead of the Adventure mode's turn-based gameplay), except for certain bosses (Hydra, Sphinx, and Professor Codex).
-There is also an addition of a timer bar above the grid; if it's filled, the enemy will attack whether the player is ready or not.
+Here, the player can battle through a series of bosses from the Adventure mode in fast-paced action (instead of the Adventure mode's turn-based gameplay), but not all the bosses appear.
+There is also a timer bar above the grid; if it's filled, the enemy will attack whether the player is ready or not.
 At the opposite side, the player can do several attacks in-between the enemy's attacks by spelling words quickly.

 Clips and Giggles is where the comic introductions to each book and theme music of Bookworm Adventures can be found and replayed any time the player wishes.
-It also features commentary from PopCap Games on creating the game.
+It also features commentary from the developers at PopCap Games.
 It is unlocked by completing the Arena mode.
+This extra does not reappear in the sequel.